FOSSFA/Digi-FOSS/README.md

-# Digi-Foss
+# Digi-FOSS
-Bot supervisor and contributor to admins in Group Management
+Bot supervisor and contributor to admins in Group Management in [FOSS Family](https://t.me/foss_family)

 ## Feature